edgarsguide/python-neuro2018/README.md

 # Edgar's Guide to Introductory Python and Neuroanalysis 2018
 Welcome!
 In this repository, you will find course materials for the Introductory Python and Neuroanalysis course that I am running at Baylor College of Medicine for July 2018.
 Come back periodically to see new material added as we progress through the course.

+## Videos
+The video recordings can be found [on YouTube](https://www.youtube.com/playlist?list=PLiFpyLLrq7SagEuF5kG3XeHwgVPMu7VUY).

 ## Getting started

 ### Create an account on GitHub